U-Aravindhakumar/Booking-movie-ticket/README.md

 3. View My Bookings
 4. Cancel Booking
 5. Exit
-Enter your choice (1 or 2 or 3 or 4 or 5): 2
+Enter your choice (A or B or C or D or E): B
 Enter movie name (Available movie names only): Mankatha Enter number of seats: 2
 Successfully booked 2 seat's for Mankatha.
 Enjoy your movie time.